azdavis/millet/docs/diagnostics.md

 This may look like it is annotating both the input and output types of this `fn` as `int`, but actually it is annotating the input as `int` twice, redundantly.

-Indeed, the below similar code triggers this error, as well as another error that `bool` and `int` are mismatched types.
+Indeed, the below similar code triggers this error, as well as another error that `bool` and `int` are incompatible types.
 This gives a clue as to what is happening: we are actually trying to annotate `x` as both `bool` and `int`.

 ```sml
 val greaterThanFive =